Summary

 Make a wish.

-Another man said: “I wish that this house was full of jewels and pearls, so that I could spend it all in the way of Allāh and in charity for the sake of Allāh (فِي سَبِيلِ ٱللَّهِ وَصَدَقَةً لِوَجْهِ ٱللَّهِ).”
+Another man said, “I wish that this house were full of jewels and pearls so that I could spend it all in the way of Allāh and in charity for the sake of Allāh (فِي سَبِيلِ ٱللَّهِ وَصَدَقَةً لِوَجْهِ ٱللَّهِ).”

-Thereupon ʿUmar said: “I wish that this house was full of men like Abū ʿUbaydah ibn al-Jarrāḥ, Muʿādh ibn Jabal, and Sālim, the freed slave of Abū Ḥudhayfah—so that I could use them to spread the word of Allāh (لِأَسْتَعِينُ بِهِمْ عَلَى نَشْرِ كَلِمَةِ ٱللَّهِ).”
+Thereupon ʿUmar said, “I wish that this house were full of men like Abū ʿUbaydah ibn al-Jarrāḥ, Muʿādh ibn Jabal, and Sālim, the freed slave of Abū Ḥudhayfah—so that I could use them to spread the word of Allāh (لِأَسْتَعِينُ بِهِمْ عَلَى نَشْرِ كَلِمَةِ ٱللَّهِ).”

 May Allāh shower His mercy on Abū Ḥafṣ ʿUmar ibn al-Khaṭṭāb (رَضِيَ ٱللَّهُ عَنْهُ), for he knew that for greatness to be built, you need great hearts and minds—before wealth or anything else.